-Apple has released macOS Monterey beta 7 to developers.
+Apple has released an updated version of macOS Monterey release candidate to developers.
 The beta contains new features announced during WWDC 2021, including new redesigned Safari, Live Text, Focus, FaceTime improvements, and much more.

 The update also features improvements to built-in apps such as Messages, Notes, Apple Maps, as well as various Privacy improvements.
 Apple has also extended these privacy improvements to iCloud+, its new subscription update which brings features like Privacy Relay and Hide My Email to users.
 For the first time ever, Apple has also introduced AirPlay to Mac, allow users to AirPlay content from their iPhone or iPad to their Macs. macOS Monterey also finally gets the Shortcuts app, years after it was launched on iOS and iPadOS.

 October 18: Apple has released macOS Monterey RC to developers.
 The final version of macOS Monterey will be released on Monday, October 25.

 The biggest change that users have found so far is that Safari has been reverted back to the old tabs design.
 Even until beta 10, Apple had been tweaking the tabs.